DigitalCampus/oppia-docs/technical/dev/sonarcloud.rst

-SonarQube Set Up
+SonarCloud Set Up
 ==================

-There are different ways to set up and use `SonarQube <https://www.sonarqube.org/>`_, it's an enterprise level product for analysing source code to maintain code quality.
+There are different ways to set up and use `SonarCloud <https://www.sonarcloud.io/>`_, it's an enterprise level product for analysing source code to maintain code quality.

 OppiaMobile Server
 ------------------------